pranomostro/nbase/README.md

 Finished:

 * collatz [NUMS]: program that prints the collatz sequence for arguments/input
+* fac [NUMS]: print the factorial of NUMS/or the input lines
 * leyland -l [LIM]: program that prints the leyland numbers, in ascending order

 Present:

-* factor [NUMS]: like factor(1), already existing
+* factor [NUMS]: like factor(1).
+To compile it, type `gcc -lpthread -lgmp -o factor factor.c libutil.a`.
+	The gmp dependency will be removed

 Planned:

-* fac [NUMS]: print the factorial of NUMS
 * fib [NUMS]: print the nth fibonacci numbers
+* goldbach [-a] [NUMS]: accept an even number, prints a of all (if called  with -a) primes that add up to the given number.
+Pairs are separated by " ", lists of pairs are separated by ":"
+* hamming [-l NUM]: print all/the first NUM hamming numbers, sorted ascending
+* isprime [NUMS]: print "prime" and "nonprime" if a number from the arguments/input
 * primes [N[-M]]: print all primes up to N or from N to M
-* hamming [-l NUM]: print all/the first NUM hamming numbers, sorted ascending
-* isprime [NUMS]: print "prime" and "nonprime" if a number from the arguments/input (like factor(1))
-* goldbach [-a] [NUMS]: accept an even number, prints a or all (if called  with -a) primes that add up to the given number.
-Pairs are separated by " ", lists of pairs are separated by ":"

 Requirements
 ------------